-The Companion system is a new feature of the Blackwood Chapter that will launch in June.
-The system lets you summon Companions through quests and helps you complete harder content alone in The Elder Scrolls Online.
+The Companion system was firstly introduced to The Elder Scrolls Online with the Blackwood Chapter in June 2021.
+The system lets you summon Companions through quests and helps you complete harder content alone.
 The Companions' assistance will be valuable when trying to defeat a more challenging opponent and get more ESO gold and valuable items for new players who haven't maxed out their characters.
 ArzyeL Gaming's video shows you how to unlock Companions, gear them up, and use their skills to assist you in combat.

 Companions are special NPC that can aid you in combat.
 You can use companions in ESO almost everywhere, except in PvP.
-At the moment, there are only two Companions you can unlock by completing specific quests in the Blackwood Chapter:
+At the moment, there are only four Companions you can unlock by completing specific quests:

 Bastian Hallix: A male Imperial that can be found in the Deepscorn Hollow objective along the southwest coast of Blackwood.

 Mirri Elendis: A female Dark Elf found in the Doomvault Vulpinaz objective in North Blackwood.

-Once you complete these quests, you can summon your Companions from the Collections Menu, Allies Tab.
+Once you complete the Companion quests, you can summon your Companions from the Collections Menu, Allies Tab.
 Talking to them opens their menu and dialogue options.
 Companions are unique with their likes and dislikes.
 By interacting with them, you can learn more about their past and unlock special companion background quests.

 You can find information about their equipment, skills, cosmetics, and the rapport system in the Companion menu.
 Rapport determines how much a companion likes or dislikes you.
 Completing actions they like will increase rapport; doing something they disapprove will decrease it.
 If rapport drops too much, Companions may unsummon themselves and refuse to come to your aid for a while.